Carson-Key/Broken-GM-Discord-Bot/README.md

 # The BrokenGM Discord Bot!
+# MAKE SURE TO READ THE LEGAL DISCLAIMER AT THE BUTTOM OF THIS README BEFORE USING THIS CODE

 ## Description
 Currently this bot only has one functionality, and thats to transcribe your conversations into a text channel!
 This has numerous applications, including accessibility and record keeping.
 Before using this application be aware of conversation recording laws in your country/state and of the laws of all participants countries.